 When Grant became the 18th president of the United States, he appointed her as Postmaster of Richmond.
 She hired several African-Americans to her staff.
 Things were going alright, but then President Rutherford Hayes came to power and sacked her.
 She lived a poor life after that, although she received allowances from some of the ex-prisoners that she helped escape Libby Prison.

 Prevented a nuclear war.

 Oleg Penkovsky, codename “Hero,” is the man who prevented the Cold War from turning into a hot one.
-He was a colonel for the Soviet Military Intelligence, and he was the person who informed President John F. Kennedy that Soviet Russia was going to install an intercontinental missile system in Cuba.
-Nevertheless, he also provided critical evidence proving that the Soviet arsenal was much less capable than what the CIA assumed.
+He was a colonel for Soviet Military Intelligence, and he was the person who informed President John F. Kennedy that Soviet Russia was going to install an intercontinental missile system in Cuba.
+He also provided critical evidence proving that the Soviet arsenal was much less capable than what the CIA assumed.
 This important bit of information prevented a nuclear war between the USA and the Soviet Union.